-When you need a dose of inspiration, blogs like PR Examples are a great place to find the most compelling PR plays.
+When you need a dose of inspiration, it can be helpful to explore the most compelling PR plays in recent years.
 To save you some time, we curated a list of the absolute best of the best to get the creativity flowing for your next campaign.

 Read on to get inspired by some of the best minds in public relations.